Jump to:

 Skip to content

-The best stealth games offer a superb mix of swift action and preplanning while keeping the tension super high.
+The best stealth games offer a superb mix of swift action and preplanning while keeping tension super high.
 Whether it’s skulking through back alleys, wading through crowds, or infiltrating fortified buildings through sewers, open windows, drainpipes, and roofs, stealth games give us an experience like no other.

-What makes stealth games unique is that they’re both action and puzzle games.
+What makes stealth titles unique is that they’re both action and puzzle games.
 Enemies, gadgets, and the game environment are your pieces, and it’s up to the player to use everything available to create a solution.

 Our Top Picks for Stealth Games

-3. Dishonored 1 & 2 (2012 & 2016) – magic assassins overturning plots.
+3. Dishonored 1 & 2 (2012 & 2016) – Steampunk revenge served with a side of supernatural powers and creative, stylish murder.

 Whether you like playing as a burglar, an assassin, or just plain old running and hiding for your life, here’s a list of some fantastic stealth games that’ll test your cunning and inventiveness!